lcirvine/advent_of_code/2023/notes.md

 - Then looked at the row above, on and below the row with the gear
 - Then found the digits in that row
 - Then checked if the x coordinate for that digit is on or within one of the gear's x coordinate
 - Finally, I saved the neighbors that met the criteria in a list.
-Any gears that had 2 neighbors were multipled together to find the result
+Any gears that had 2 neighbors were multiplied together to find the result

 #### Tags
 - regex